good-labs/greater-good-affirmation/docs/pages/faq.md

 that you are also providing (for profit) this would go against the pledge.
 However, if your open source tool is successful to the point of being used in production deployments, this is great!
-The key point here is that *you* aren't developing your project explicitly for this purpose.
+The key point here is that *you* aren't developing your project for this purpose.
 Your incentives are to create something for the greater good, and given an open source license, it may not be in your power to prevent the software from being integrated into something that makes a profit.